Quantum Entanglement: Physics at its “Spookiest?”

 Bell Tests vs Einstein

-Before discussing the procedures and implications of the Bell tests in response to Einstein’s defiance to quantum entanglement, further elaboration is required on the previously-mentioned measurement process for a pair of photons.
-As stated prior, detectors oriented in line with the polarisation of a photon would measure ‘spin up’ while detectors oriented oppositely with the polarisation would measure ‘spin down.’
+Before discussing the procedures and implications of Bell tests in response to Einstein’s defiance towards quantum entanglement, further elaboration is required on the aforementioned measurement process for a pair of photons.
+As was previously stated, detectors oriented in line with the polarisation of a photon would measure ‘spin up’ while detectors oriented oppositely with the polarisation would measure ‘spin down.’

-However, the detector can also be aligned perpendicular to the propagation of the photon, meaning that it is midway between being perfectly aligned, which is ‘spin up’, and being perfectly opposite, which is ‘spin down.’
+However, the detector can also be aligned perpendicular to the propagation of the photon, meaning that it is midway between being perfectly aligned, which would result in ‘spin up’, and being oppositely aligned, which would result in ‘spin down.’
 Due to this, there is a 50% chance that the photon will be recorded with ‘up spin’ and a 50% chance it will be recorded with ‘down spin.’

 It is here where the strangeness of quantum entanglement is seen once again.
-When entangled photons are measured through these halfway detectors that create 50/50 chances, the results show that the photons can not have had a predetermined spin which would disband superposition, meaning that their spin was determined as they were measured and prior to this they were, in fact, in a superposition of both ‘spin up’ and ‘spin down.’
+When entangled photons are measured through these halfway detectors that create 50/50 chances, the results show that the photons can not have had a predetermined spin.
+This means that their spin was determined only as they were measured and prior to being measured, they were in a superposition of both ‘spin up’ and ‘spin down.’

-This is seen through proof by contradiction as if the photons did have their spin predetermined, with, for instance, photon A always being ‘spin up’ and photon B always being ‘spin down’ before being measured, then a critical problem arises: each photon has a 50% chance of being recorded as ‘spin up’ in the halfway-oriented detectors, meaning that 50% of the time, both photons will be recorded as ‘spin up’ or both will be recorded as ‘spin down’ even when measured in the same orientation, violating conservation laws.
+This is seen through the following proof by contradiction.
+If the photons did have their spin predetermined, with photon A being ‘spin up’ and photon B being ‘spin down’ before being measured, then a critical problem arises: each photon has a 50% chance of being recorded as ‘spin up’ in the halfway-oriented detectors and a 50% chance of being recorded as ‘spin down.’
+Therefore, 50% of the time, both photons will be recorded as ‘spin up’ or both will be recorded as ‘spin down’ when measured in the same orientation, violating conservation laws.

 The diagrams above illustrate how the idea of the spin of particles being predetermined is false, given how predetermination gives rise to the possibility of two entangled particles having matching spins and violating the laws of conservation of energy and angular momentum.